 Identifying hazards and associated risks to natural ecosystems

 Students are introduced to natural and ecological hazards associated with river systems within an urban catchment such as drought, introduced species and eutrophication.
-Students take a guided walk through the Canning River Regional Park to consider how such hazards can impact people and how associated risks may be sustainably managed at a local level.
+Students take a guided walk through the Canning River Regional Park to consider the risks associated with these hazards and how they may be sustainably managed at a local level.

 Testing Testing H20